haxsaw/actuator-docs/source/manual/key-concepts.rst

 Context Expression
 ====================

-Model references have two limitations: thsy must be made against a specific model class, and they always refer to thw same logical place in a model.
+Model references have two limitations: they must be made against a specific model class, and they always refer to the same logical place in a model.
 However, circumstances sometimes dictate that a reference needs to be able to vary based on the component holding the reference, or that the model may not be known when a component is defined.
 This situations are handled by context expressions.
 A *context expression* is a special kind of reference involving the magic *ctxt*